Union College: Founding

 Chartered in 1795, Union was the first non-denominational institution of higher education in the United States, and the second college established in the State of New York.

-Only Columbia University, founded in 1754 as King's College, had preceded Union in New York.
+Only Columbia University, founded in 1754 as King's College, preceded Union in New York state.
 Twenty-five years later impetus for another institution grew.

-Schenectady had been founded and populated by people originating from the Netherlands.
+Schenectady was founded and populated by people from the Netherlands.
 With about 4,000 residents, it was the third largest city in the state, after New York City and Albany.
 The local Dutch Reformed Church began to show an interest in establishing an academy or college under its auspices there.
 In 1778, it invited the Rev. Dirck Romeyn of New Jersey to visit.
-Returning home, he authored a plan in 1782 for such an institution and was summoned two years later to come help found it.
+Returning home, he authored a plan in 1782 for such an institution and was summoned two years later to help found it.